w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 :::tip Have questions on Nomination Pools?

-If you have questions about nomination pools, please join our [nomination pools support channel](https://matrix.to/#/#nompools-support:matrix.parity.io) on matrix element chat.
+If you have questions about nomination pools, please join our [nomination pools support channel](https://matrix.to/#/#nompools-support:matrix.parity.io).

 :::